benmvp/slides/2024/connecttech/nextjs.md

 - Or if you already have...
   - Evaluate whether the pages you have are using the best rendering strategy
 - I should be around for the remainder of the conference...
+  - Find me a lunch or at one of the breaks
-  - So find me later or you can ask me questions on Twitter (@benmvp)
+  - Or you can ask me questions on Twitter (@benmvp)
 - Thanks!